mounika1734/ai-support-chatbot/README.md

   }
 ]

-If a question is outside this documentation, the assistant responds:
+If a query is outside this documentation, the assistant responds:

 "Sorry, I don’t have information about that."

+This ensures controlled and reliable responses.

 ⚙️ Setup Instructions
 Backend Setup